youngsm/icarus-summer-2023/README.md

 Before committing, make sure to test your changes to ensure you aren't breaking anything.
 See [Test running and writing](#Test-Running-and-Writing).

-If you're adding a new feature, make sure to add tests for it ([Test running and writing](#Test-Running-and-Writing)).
+If you're adding a new feature, make sure to add tests for it.
 If you're fixing a serious bug, make sure to add a test that would have caught the bug.

 Commit your changes once you're happy with them.
 Because multiple people work on the project, be sure to include a **descriptive** commit message that explains your changes, and to not include any files that aren't related to your change.